Pågatågen: History

-The first Pågatåg, an X11 EMU named Bombi Bitt (named after the character written by Fritiof Nilsson Piraten), left Malmö Central Station on January 9, 1983.
-Local trains in Sweden had historically been provided by state operator SJ, but opposition from director general Lars Petersson to Scanian local traffic resulted in a local federation of Scanian municipalities (SSK) seeking to begin providing their own rail services.
+Local passenger rail traffic in Sweden had historically been provided by state operator SJ, but in the 1970s, opposition from director general Lars Petersson to Scanian local traffic and subsequent threats of line closures led to the formation of two local federations of Scanian municipalities (SSK and NSK) seeking to begin providing their own rail services.

-Services were originally operated with SJ brown multiple units from the 1930s, and by 1983 trains from Malmö served Lund, Landskrona, Teckomatorp and Helsingborg.
-With the arrival of new and purple X11 units from ASEA the name and brand Pågatågen took shape.
+Services were originally operated with X7 brown multiple units from the 1940s, and by 1983 trains from Malmö served Lund, Landskrona, Teckomatorp and Helsingborg.
+With the arrival of the new purple X11 units from ASEA, partly financed with a loan from PK-Banken, the name and brand Pågatågen took shape.
 A naming contest had been held by the local radio channel Radio Malmöhus, and a set of male names had been chosen for the series, with the trains also gaining the name 'Pågatågen' due to this fact.
+The first Pågatåg, an X11 EMU named Bombi Bitt (named after the character written by Fritiof Nilsson Piraten), entered service at Malmö Central Station on 9 January 1983.

-In 1988 responsibility for Pågatågen was transferred to Malmöhus County, as the expansion of services meant that Pågatågen had outgrown the abilities of SSK.
+In 1988 responsibility for Pågatågen was transferred to Malmöhus County, as the expansion of services meant that Pågatågen had outgrown the abilities of SSK and NSK.
 With the merger of Malmöhus and Kristianstad counties into Skåne County responsibility was again transferred to Skånetrafiken, and services were extended into what was Kristianstad County, with services to Helsingborg extended to Ängelholm in 1999, services to Ystad extended to Tomelilla and Simrishamn in 2003 and services to Hässleholm and Kristianstad itself starting in 2007.

 As the new train sets of the X61 class were being planned, names of women were to be used for the trains for the first time.
-These trains were playfully called 'Tösatåg' by both Skånetrafiken and the press, 'tös' meaning 'girl' in the Scanian dialect.
-In December 2009 the first of the new X61 train sets, 'Birgit Nilsson', left Malmö Central Station.
+These trains were playfully called 'Tösatåg' by both Skånetrafiken and the press, 'tös' meaning 'girl' in the Scanian dialect, and a full-scale prototype was exhibited at Malmö Central Station from 9 to 13 January 2008.
+In December 2009, the first of the new X61 train sets, 'Birgit Nilsson', entered service at Malmö Central Station.
 The last service using the old model X11 was run on 8 September 2013.

+All Pågatågen services were shifted to the newly built City Tunnel between 2010 and 2011.
+In December 2015, the largest expansion in Pågatågen's history was implemented with the opening of the Hallandsås Tunnel and two new stations at Förslöv and Barkåkra, as well as the re-introduction of passenger rail services to Trelleborg after an absence of over 40 years.
+In December 2018, some services originating from points north of Malmö Central Station began to be extended in a balloon loop-shaped route through the City Tunnel and onto the Continental Line running through the inner-city of Malmö (line 11), serving two newly built stations at Persborg and Rosengård.
+The Pågatågen celebrated its 40th anniversary on 9 January 2023.